yimingkang/ECE467_hw1/Starter1/README.md

 CSC467 HW1
 ==========

+Group number:
+cd-004
-Team Members:
+Team members:
 Yiming Kang 998676730
 Zexuan Wang 998851773

-To run the script:
+To run:
-`make` compiles the code
+`make clean` cleans up any generated output files `make` compiles the code
-`make test` compliles and runs diff and consistency tests; all tests input and targeted output locate under the /tests folder `make target` overwrites current output targeted output
+`make test` compliles and runs diff and consistency tests; all tests input and targeted output locate under the /tests folder `make target` overwrites current targeted output with the actual output from running "./compiler467 -Tn <test_input>"

 How we dealt with special problems encountered:
 1- Deterministic and systematic testing: